Planning Multiple Epidemic Interventions with Reinforcement Learning: Introduction

-\paragraph{Contributions \& Paper Outline.} We present two main contributions: \begin{enumerate} \item \textit{A demonstration of how to use reinforcement learning to construct epidemic intervention plans over complex continuousdisease and population models, with multiple interventions}.
+\textit{(i)~~ A demonstration of how to use reinforcement learning to construct epidemic intervention plans over complex continuousdisease and population models, with multiple interventions}.
 To achieve this, we formulate the problem as a Markov Decision Process (MDP) in Section \ref{sec:mdp}.
 We explore the space of possible RL approches in Section \ref{sec:approaches}, to select two algorithms (PPO, SAC) that fit our problem and we empirically tune them (Section \ref{sec:experiment}).
-We present promising empirical results on a wide range of epidemic planning problems of varying complexity both in terms of the state space and action space (Section \ref{sec:results}). \item \textit{A benchmark for reinforcement learning and epidemiology researchers (Section \ref{sec:benchmark}).} The environments in our benchmark represent real disease models and interventions.
+We present promising empirical results on a wide range of epidemic planning problems of varying complexity both in terms of the state space and action space (Section \ref{sec:results}).

+\textit{(ii)~~ A benchmark for reinforcement learning and epidemiology researchers (Section \ref{sec:benchmark}).} The environments in our benchmark represent real disease models and interventions.
 Moreover, the benchmark can be easily extended to include other disease models or interventions.
-We will open-source the benchmark (An anonymous link is provided along with this submission.)
+The code, data, and experiments can be found in our GitHub repository\footnote{\url{https://github.com/huda-lab/RL-Epidemic-Benchmark}}.
 The benchmark was motivated by and built in consultation with public health officials, so it should be useful to computational epidemiology researchers.
-In addition, the benchmark provides a testing point for RL algorithms allowing further research into improving their performance. \end{enumerate}
+In addition, the benchmark provides a testing point for RL algorithms allowing further research into improving their performance.